Pollicipes polymerus

 Pollicipes polymerus, commonly known as the gooseneck barnacle or leaf barnacle, is a species of stalked barnacle.
 It is found, often in great numbers, on rocky shores on the Pacific coasts of North America.

+It is a natural food resource for indigenous coastal peoples of central California, who cook them in hot ashes.

 Classification

 Barnacles are classified with shrimps, crabs, isopods and amphipods in the subphylum Crustacea.
 They are included in the class Maxillopoda, though this class does not appear to be a monophyletic grouping.
 They are included in the infraclass Cirripedia, the barnacles, members of which are sessile suspension feeders with two active swimming larval stages, the nauplius and the cyprid.
 The order Pedunculata includes barnacles attached to the substrate by stalks, the goose barnacles.
 The attachment is made by the cementing of the antennules of the cyprid larvae to the substrate and the elongation of that region into a stalk.
 Pedunculata is not itself a single monophyletic group but forms a transitional series of lineages moving towards the sessile acorn barnacles.
 Pollicipes polymerus is included in the family Pollicipedidae.